overlookmotel/got-resume/README.md

 e.g. `{offset: 5, length: 10}` will stream 5 bytes.

+#### needLength

+Set to true if you require the length of the transfer to be retrieved at start of the transfer.
+Default: false

+Explanation: By default got will use transfer encoding (e.g. gzip).
+This makes the `content-length` HTTP header unreliable.
+Setting `options.needLength` disables encoding so length should be retrieved accurately (if server provides it).

 #### pre

 An async function that is run before each chunk request.
 Must return a `Promise`.
 Request will commence once promise resolves.